lpalova/dsp/05a-python.md

 List is an ordered collection of values.
 Set is an unordered collection of unique elements.
 Both lists and sets could be viewed as collections of elements.
 The difference is that a list is an ordered collection (could be accessed via its ith element, animals_list[i]), while a set is an unordered collection (you could add or remove elements, but you cannot access elements via an index = there is no order).
 That said, the user has precise control over where in the list each element is inserted.
 For example, animals_list[2] = "mouse".
 The same is not true for a set.
 The user can add or remove elements in a list or a set:
 animals_list = ["bat", "cat", "rat"], animals_list.append("mouse"), animals_list.remove("mouse")
 animals_set = {"bat", "cat", "rat"}, animals_set.add("mouse"), animals_set.remove("mouse")
+*Finding an element*:
+animals_list.index("cat") -- the `index` method returns the lowest index in list where "cat" appears
+"cat" in animals_set -- tests "cat" for membership in animals_set
 The implementation of a list is either an ArrayList or a LinkedList.
 The implementation of an unordered set is either a HashSet or a TreeSet.
-Therefore finding an element in a set is typically faster than finding an element in a list.
+Finding an element in a set is typically faster than finding an element in a list.

 ---